clelidm/MinCompSpin_Greedy/README.md

 - **Data file:** The dataset must be provided in a text file in which the state of each variable is either a `0` or a `1`.
 The file must have:
    - `n` columns, where `n` is the number of variables;
    - `N` lines, each corresponding to a new datapoint (where `N` is the total number of datapoints).

   See the example file `MNIST11.sorted` which is a dataset with `n=121` variables and `N=60 000` binary datapoints.

 - **Basis file:** The basis must be provided in a text file in which the value of each basis operator is defined by a binary string of `n` `0`'s and `1`'s.

+  See the example file `MNIST11.sorted_BestBasis_k4_Binary` which contains a basis with `n=121` basis operators, each encoded over the `n=121` basis variables.
+Each operator corresponds to a new line.
+Note that the text appearing after the `n`-th columns is simply ignored by the function reading the basis.
+Similarly, empty lines, or lines starting with characters other than `0` or `1` (such as the lines starting with `#`) are ignored.

 ## Usage without Makefile: